 Despite the short-term core support a waist trainer might provide for some people with higher body weights, using one long-term will actually cause your core muscles to weaken since they don’t have to work as hard to support you.
 That can lead to a slumpy posture and back pain.

 Again, the squeezing, people.
-All that pressure can cause acids from your stomach to splash up into your throat, especially if you’ve recently eaten.
+Research suggests all that pressure can cause acids from your stomach to splash up into your throat, especially if you’ve recently eaten.

 You probably know where we’re going with this, but it still needs to be said: The best way to make your waist smaller is just with basic diet and exercise.